 “…most citizens of North America do not support themselves on their investments.
 They work for a living.
 The overwhelming majority has less than a college education, has little leverage in bargaining with employers, and requires a certain degree of job security in order to achieve a minimal, decent level of living.
 NAFTA, while extending protections for investors, explicitly excluded any protections for working people in the form of labor standards, worker rights, and the maintenance of social investments.
 This imbalance inevitably undercut the hard-won social contract in all three nations….from the point of view of North American working people, NAFTA has thus far largely failed.”

-NAFTA alone cost the US 766,000 jobs, and has increased US trade deficits with Canada and the US.
+NAFTA alone cost the US 766,000 jobs, and has increased US trade deficits.
 US trade deficits with Mexico specifically, cost the US an estimated 682,900 jobs as of 2010.
 By and large, almost all of the predictions of growth offered by those who promoted NAFTA, have turned out to be the opposite.
 Despite the liberalization of trade, and a 239% increase in food imports from Canada and Mexico, nominal food prices in the US still rose by a whopping 67%.
 Even when taking into account the import of cheaper goods, US workers lost the equivalent of 12.2% of their wages under free trade.
 Not surprisingly, according to a 2012 Angus Reid Public Opinion poll, 53% of Americans believe the United States should “do whatever is necessary” to “renegotiate” or “leave” NAFTA.

 Overall, according to the U.S. Census Bureau, there has been a loss of nearly 5 million jobs just in manufacturing, only since 2001, with more than 60,000 factories shut down.
 Since 2001 there has been a steep decline from the US having 352,600 manufacturing establishments employing nearly 16 million people, down to 292,100 establishments, employing 11.3 million people in 2013.